rvs/planD/README.md

 [these new patterns](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf)
 will be as influential in software design as object oriented patterns have been.
-While the jury is still very much out on that bombastic claim (and arguably the Gang of Four book has done more damanage than good to teh software industry) one fact is undeniable:
+While the jury is still very much out on that bombastic claim (and arguably the Gang of Four book has done more damanage than good to the software industry) one fact is undeniable:
 OCI contatiners have very much become the building blocks of moderm distributed systems.

 Container technology like Docker, however, is great at helping you package your application